marci-pires/WikiHadatac/HADataC-Home.md

     sbt

-If not, you need to install one.
+If not, you need to install one: http://www.scala-sbt.org/.

 #### SOLR-HADataC